 Private Equity: Private Equity firms use their investment funds to directly invest in mature private companies or engage in the buyout of public companies.
 As experienced professionals are preferred for these roles, there are few entry-level opportunities.
 Most top private equity firms, such as Blackstone, The Carlyle Group and KKR, hire their junior professionals out of the top investment banking and MBA programs.

-These firms invest in emerging technologies or start-up companies.
+Venture Capital: These firms invest in emerging technologies or start-up companies.
 Most venture capitalists are former entrepreneurs who have successfully exited their own business, or seasoned investment professionals who have an established track record of successful investing.
-Top firms include Accel Partners, Andreesen Horowitz and Greylock Partners.
+Top firms include Accel, Andreesen Horowitz and Greylock Partners.
 Since prior experience is typically preferred, there are few entry-level opportunities.

 Financial Consulting: Financial consultants help companies address a variety of issues, including those relating to corporate finance, generating shareholder value, risk management, business valuation and corporate restructuring.
 Financial consulting roles can be found at many of the larger consulting and advisory services firms, such as Accenture, EY, KPMG, McKinsey, and PwC.